Resealable Cello Bag FAQs | Interesting Information | Tips & tricks

 How much is postage?

 Postage starts at just $4.90 for small orders.
-Shipping cost for larger orders is $12.90 (a few dollars more for Express Shipping) - when you have to pay, that is!
+Shipping cost for larger orders starts at $8.90 (a few dollars more for Express Shipping) - when you have to pay, that is!
 Because the shipping cost for orders over $75 is ZERO!
 Yep.
 STANDARD DELIVERY IS FREE when you spend over $75 (Australian deliveries only).
 Here is more info about shipping of your resealable cello bags.

 How do I work out which size cello bag I need?